awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-mixed-instances-groups.md

 ## Prerequisites<a name="create-mixed-instances-group-prerequisites"></a>

-Your launch template is configured for use with an Auto Scaling group\.
+Create a launch template\.
 For more information, see [Creating a launch template for an Auto Scaling group](create-launch-template.md)\.

-You can create an Auto Scaling group using a launch template only if you have permissions to call the `ec2:RunInstances` action\.
+Verify that you have the permissions required to use a launch template\.
+Your `ec2:RunInstances` permissions are checked when use a launch template\.
+Your `iam:PassRole` permissions are also checked if the launch template specifies an IAM role\.
 For more information, see [Launch template support](ec2-auto-scaling-launch-template-permissions.md)\.

 ## Creating an Auto Scaling group with Spot and On\-Demand Instances \(console\)<a name="create-mixed-instances-group-console"></a>

 Complete the following steps to create a fleet of Spot Instances and On\-Demand Instances that you can scale\.

+Before you begin, confirm that you have created a launch template, as described in [Prerequisites](#create-mixed-instances-group-prerequisites)\.

+Verify that the launch template doesn't already request Spot Instances\.

 **To create an Auto Scaling group with Spot and On\-Demand Instances**